CalConnect/TC-CALSPAM/WayComponents.md

 - actions if potential spam detected? not sending (reject? discard?) using black mailer for sending?

 ## Mitigating spam on receiving system
-Spam events are typically recieved by recipients in two ways: via email from an external system, or directly from another account (bot or compromised) within the calendar system.
-Events from internal accounts may propogate natively within the calendar system or they may propogate over email, depending on implementation.
-The "recieving" hosting provider can take steps to detect and mitigate this "external" abuse on the calendar system and the email system.
+Spam events are typically received by recipients in two ways: via email from an external system, or directly from another account (bot or compromised) within the calendar system.
+Events from internal accounts may propagate natively within the calendar system or they may propagate over email, depending on implementation.
+The "receiving" hosting provider can take steps to detect and mitigate this "external" abuse on the calendar system and the email system.

 ### mail system
 - abuse detection for receiving email (network, mail header/structure, ...)